Juvaris Hayes: College career

 As a true freshman, Hayes was named the Northeast-10 Conference (NE10) Rookie of the Year and second team All-NE10 after averaging 13.9 points and leading NCAA Division II with 9.3 assists.
 He was named first team All-NE10 after leading the team with 17.8 points, 5.8 rebounds and 8.0 assists per game and led the entire NCAA with 3.9 steals per game and 255 total assists and 124 total steals.
 As a junior, Hayes was again named first team All-NE10 and the conference Defensive Player of the Year after averaging 19.3 points, 6.6 assists, 6.8 rebounds, and 3.9 steals per game which led the nation for a second straight season.

 Merrimack transitioned to NCAA Division I going into his senior season.
 Hayes broke the NCAA's career steals record for all divisions on February 23, 2020, against Mount Saint Mary's.
 Hayes finished the season averaging 10.7 points, 6.4 assists, 4.7 rebounds and was the nation's leader with 3.9 steals per game although, because of Merrimack's transition to Division 1, he was not recognized as Division I's steals leader.
 He was named first team Northeast Conference (NEC) as well as the NEC Defensive Player of the Year and received the Lefty Driesell Award as the nation's best defensive player.
+At the time of graduation, he held the program record for most assists in a season (287), ranked first in assist (952), first in steals (457), ranked fifth in career rebounds (741) and seventh in career points (1,951).

+In 2026, he was inducted into the Merrimack Athletics Hall of Fame.